MarceloPrado/has-changed-path/README.md

 With this action, **you know if a deployment or any other job needs to run based on the changed paths of the most recent commit.**

-It differs from [Github's paths](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#onpushpull_requestpaths) as our action is meant to be used inside your jobs, not at the root of your workflow file (see [this issue](https://github.community/t5/GitHub-Actions/Path-filtering-for-jobs-and-steps/td-p/33617)).
+It differs from [Github's paths](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#onpushpull_requestpaths) as our action is meant to be used inside your job steps, not at the root of your workflow file (see [this issue](https://github.community/t5/GitHub-Actions/Path-filtering-for-jobs-and-steps/td-p/33617)).

-A good place to put it is in a workflow that runs on every push to `master`, as it will run on pull request merges.
+My recommendation is to put this action in a workflow that runs on every push to `master`.

 ## Inputs